DuarteRodrigues-88259-UM/ESRGclass/README.md

 When this happens, the daemon terminates, and the led that was previously light up (led0) is turned off.

 ##### 2.4.2  On server
-Type 'close', or use Ctrl+C.
+Type 'close', or use Ctrl+C. Terminates all clients connection before closing the server.

 ## Done by
 João Miranda, a88237 \